-On the last track, we discussed ways to evaluate and identify problems in the supervisor-therapist relationship and in the therapist-client relationship: identifying avoidance of conflict; and the "Interview Session Checklist".
+In the last section, we discussed ways to evaluate and identify problems in the supervisor-therapist relationship and in the therapist-client relationship: identifying avoidance of conflict; and the "Interview Session Checklist".

 In your experience as a supervisor, what does the word "empowerment" mean to you?
 Does it mean, as it does to me, passing on decision-making authority and responsibility from supervisor to supervisee?

-On this track, we will examine the basic skills in empowering your supervisee: nurturing, coaching, and mentoring.
+In this section, we will examine the basic skills in empowering your supervisee: nurturing, coaching, and mentoring.

 Can you see how instead of manipulating her with authority, I used coaching to improve my relationship with my supervisee and provide guidance by showing confidence in her?

-On this CD we discussed setting goals, resolving conflicts, dealing with discussion difficulties, ethics, facilitation or therapist-client relationships, the supervisor's avoidance of conflict issues, and empowerment.
+In this course we discussed setting goals, resolving conflicts, dealing with discussion difficulties, ethics, facilitation or therapist-client relationships, the supervisor's avoidance of conflict issues, and empowerment.

 Other Home Study Courses we offer include: Treating Teen Self Mutilation; Treating Post Holiday Let-Down and Depression; Living with Secrets: Treating Childhood Sexual Trauma; Interventions for Anxiety Disorders with Children and Adults; and Balancing the Power Dynamic in the Therapeutic Relationship.

 I wish you the best of luck in your practice.
 Thank you.
 Please consider us for future home study needs.

 Forward to Section 8 - Manual Article #1